d-i-s/voicepool/README.md

 # voicepool

-A voice allocator external in Pd. [voicepool] is used as part of my Pd project of *Audible Ecosystemics no. 3a* of Agostino Di Scipio: https://agostinodiscipio.xoom.it/adiscipi/index.html
+A voice allocator external in Pd. [voicepool] is used as part of my Pd project about *Audible Ecosystemics no. 3a* of Agostino Di Scipio: https://agostinodiscipio.xoom.it/adiscipi/index.html

 Source code and Linux, OSX and Windows binary are provided.